 Note – you can re-use stories if you think that they can work for more than one LP, but avoid doing it more than twice.

 For recent grads – your extracurricular activities, not your classwork, is your treasure chest.
-Lean into that part of your academics for stories and situations (we've seen your resume, your transcripts and your grades – whatever you shared with us).
+Lean into that part of your academics for stories and situations (Amazonian interviewers would have seen your resume, your transcripts and your grades – whatever you shared with them).

-Aim for 4–8 minutes for an opening story, then invite drill-downs.
+Aim for around 10 minutes for an opening story, then invite drill-downs.
+If your interviewer prefers a more conversational style, be ready for drill-downs to start early on during the interview.
 If you join Amazon, you will need to be comfortable with being under constant scrutiny.
 Demonstrating this quality in an interview is helpful.

 You don't have to be Jeff Bezos to answer Amazon interview questions well.
-I've interviewed seasoned pros as well as recent grads, and trust me – if you have what Amazon is looking for, you will be able to produce situations that bring the behaviours to life.
+We've interviewed seasoned pros as well as recent grads, and trust us – if you have what Amazon is looking for, you will be able to produce situations that bring the behaviours to life.
 No need to save the world and fly to Mars (not yet, at least!).

 Always make sure that you have outcomes and results for every situation.
 These have to be real.
 If you don't have results that you can measure, how would you know if you were successful?